hmslima/sambahsacompletegrammar/sambahsa.md

     time you will absorb the grammar rules while acquire vocabulary.
     When, in a text, you don't know how certain grammatical construction was made, you come back to the grammar.
 -   Use the language since the first day.
-Even that only in your mind, give a “good morning” in sambahsa, create simple sentences for daily situations.
+Even only in your mind, give a “good morning” in sambahsa, create simple sentences for daily situations.
 Try to use the language in the beginning as possible, even you don't know the most basic prepositions.